-The course begins with an introduction to the current context of teaching within Scotland, including reforms associated with CfE.
-The course is divided into three equal units, at the end of which students will be able to develop their own critique of teaching and learning as constructed by CfE and consider the implications for their own teaching practices.
+The course begins with an introduction to major and current theories of learning, before exploring the current context of teaching within Scotland, including reforms associated with CfE.
+The course is divided into three units, at the end of which students will be able to develop their own critique of teaching and learning as constructed by CfE and consider the implications for their own teaching practice.
 A strong focus running through the whole course is consideration of the role of the teacher.
 What does it mean to be a teacher?
 What influences our practice?
 How can we shape our own role as a teacher?
 These questions permeate the three units, providing a unifying focus throughout the course.
-The course is underpinned by a commitment to research-informed teaching practices, emphasising the importance of critical engagement with academic literature and policy texts, and also providing students with opportunities to develop research skills (eg interviews as a research method).
+The course is underpinned by a commitment to research-informed teaching practices, emphasising the importance of critical engagement with academic literature and policy texts, and also providing students with opportunities to develop research skills with a specific focus on interviews as a research method.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| This course is available to students outwith Moray House School of Education. **PLEASE CONTACT THE COURSE SECRETARY to ascertain availability prior to enrolling students on this course**

 Students from programmes other than teacher education will require to organise 4 directed, practical activities independently.
 They should discuss the management and organisation of these with the course organiser before enrolling on the course.